theflynn49/PicoMite_for_Picomputer/README.md

 NOTES
 --------
-- there are a few GPIO collision, but harmless : Picomputer uses GPIO0 for audio, thus reserving GPIO1 for the orher channel.
+- there are a few GPIO collision, but harmless : Picomputer uses GPIO0 for audio, thus reserving GPIO1 for the other channel.
 I still can read the keyboard matrix connected to it.
 - GPIO4 is supposed to be the screen MISO, but is not connected.
 Connecting it is useless since it won't make the SCROLL faster.
 I still can read the keyboard matrix connected to it.